Thell/wsl-setup/README.md

 ## Notes

-~~Docker-Desktop setup with WSL2 backend. ([Docker-Desktop][Ref:Docker-Desktop])~~
-~~sameersbn/apt-cacher-ng:3.3-20200524 ([Apt-Cacher-ng][Ref:apt-cacher-ng])~~

-~~__Docker Apt Cacher__: The `apt-cacher-ng` setup between the WSL2 Distro and Docker container isn't the most reliable setup and I'm not positive as to why but I'm thinking it just has to do with 'priming the pump' and getting everything cached in the first place.
-Once everything is cached it seems to work just fine.
-The only reason I'm using it is to save on bandwidth while iterating on getting the whole setup in place to go from base WSL2 Distro installs to custom appx packages for individual projects; so it is definitely _not_ needed.~~

 __Apt-Cacher-NG__
 After being disappointed with the results of using `apt-cacher-ng` between Docker and WSL I decided to try a few alternative setups.
 An interesting finding was in the network transfer speeds.